geryfabrega/self_study_notes/Self Study CS/Operating System Notes/Operating Systems Self Study/Virtualization/Segmentation/Explicit Segmentation.md

 this as used the VAX/VMS System.

 For instnace if you have four segments then you can represent this with 2 bits.
 In this example we need three segmentrs.
-Data, [[heap]] and [[stack]]
+Data, [[heap]] and [[Operating Systems Self Study/Virtualization/Segmentation/Stack]]

 [[Base and Bounds]] is still used to locate address space, but with particular segments being mapped via the first 2 bits